 |6||Pediatric preparation||6 additional months||NA|

-The European Medicines Agency, after 2005,started the 8+2(+1) formula which dictates that the innovator will be getting 8 years’ data exclusivity, and 2 years of market protection, during which no generic can be placed on the market, and an additional 1 year exclusivity for the new indication which shows significant clinical benefit (same as NCI in the US).
-Prior to this rule, there was a distinction for nationalized procedure and centralized procedure.
+The European Medicines Agency, after 2005, started the 8+2(+1) formula which dictates that the innovator will be getting 8 years’ data exclusivity and 2 years of market protection, during which no generic can be placed on the market and an additional 1-year exclusivity for the new indication which shows significant clinical benefit (same as NCI in the US).
+Prior to this rule, there was a distinction between nationalized procedures and centralized procedures.
 The following table indicates the exclusivity period based on the application date and type.

 |Date of submission of application||For Centralized Procedure||For Nationalized Procedure|

 |10 years’ data exclusivity||6a or 10b years’ data exclusivity|

 (+1 year market protection for the new indication showing significant clinical benefit)

 a – Austria, Denmark, Finland, Ireland, Portugal, Spain, Greece, Poland, Czech Republic, Hungary, Lithuania, Latvia, Sweden, Slovakia, Malta, Estonia, Cyprus, Bulgaria, Romania, Norway, Iceland, and Liechtenstein. (‘6-year countries’)